Home/Blog/Chronic Care/Diabetes/Sugar Substitutes for People with Diabetes: Weighing the Pros and Cons

 What are the side effects of using stevia?

-Stevia can cause digestive issues if used in highly processed forms.
+Stevia can cause mild digestive issues (bloating, nausea), particularly if used in highly processed forms or in large amounts.
+The bitter aftertaste is also a common complaint.
 Consult your doctor before using stevia as a sugar substitute for persons with diabetes to avoid potential side effects.

 What is the best substitute for sugar for people with diabetes?

-Stevia and monk fruit are recommended as natural, low-calorie sugar alternatives in diabetes.
-However, the best sugar substitute for individuals with diabetes varies from person to person, so consult your doctor for personalised recommendations.
+Natural, non-nutritive options like high-purity stevia and monk fruit extract are frequently recommended as excellent alternatives for individuals with diabetes [4].
+However, the best sugar substitute for individuals with diabetes varies from person to person based on taste, tolerance, and overall diet, so consult your doctor for personalised recommendations.

 Is monk fruit sugar OK for people with diabetes?

-Yes, monk fruit extract is safe for consumption in individuals with diabetes due to its low calorie content and non-effect on blood sugar levels, making it a suitable sugar substitute.
+Yes, monk fruit extract is safe for consumption in individuals with diabetes due to its zero-calorie content and non-effect on blood sugar levels, making it a suitable non-nutritive sugar substitute [4].

 References